 Weatherize Upper Valley

-The final tally across this year’s 14 participating towns
+The final tally across the Pilot Round’s 14 participating towns:

 - 376 people signed up to learn more